What tech and SaaS leaders can do now to win in tough times

 I’ll tell you not only how to survive but how to win as money gets tighter.
 Because even in tough economies, there are unique opportunities for serious leaders.

 Last year, companies like yours could get seed funding on MVPs and Series B or C funding on not-yet-profitable products.
-In this economy, it’s not going to work.
-Investors are looking for proven market acceptance.
+In this economy, investors are looking for proven market acceptance.

 Investors will only give the time of day to companies that show an efficient, reliable path for the product.
-They're doing the math now on your burn rate.
-There's a level of discipline that has not been seen in the investor class in 10 years — and they expect the same level of discipline from startups.
+They’re now doing the math on your burn rate.
+We haven’t seen this level of discipline in the investor class in 10 years — and they expect the same level of discipline from startups.

 The silver lining?
 If you can prove product-market fit, you’re ahead of the other contenders for investment capital.